gabro/vscode-scalafmt/README.md

 ![vscode-scalafmt](https://thumbs.gfycat.com/CautiousTeemingCatfish-size_restricted.gif)

-## Try this out
+## Try this out!
-The extension is not yet published on the Marketplace, so you will need to build it from source.
+This extension is published on the Marketplace.
+Just search for `vscode-scalafmt` and install it!

+> ## Building from source
+> You can also try the latest unpublished version by building from source:

-1. Clone this repo
+> 1. Clone this repo
-2. Run `npm install` to install its dependencies
+> 2. Run `npm install` to install its dependencies
-3. Run `npm run build`
+> 3. Run `npm run build`

-Now you should have a file named `vscode-scalafmt-0.0.1.vsix` in the current directory.
+> Now you should have a file named `vscode-scalafmt-{version}.vsix` in the current directory.

-Open VS Code, open the Command Palette (`CMD + Shift + P`) and select `Install from VSIX...`.
+> Open VS Code, open the Command Palette (`CMD + Shift + P`) and select `Install from VSIX...`.
 Now pick the file above and you should be ready to go!

 ## How to use